Eena contemplated Shanks’ story as she slouched on the edge of the

 The music began soft and slow, like the soothing introduction to a

-It was as large as he, with five pairs of silk strings tightly tuned
+instrument.
+It was as large as he, with five pairs of silk strings tightly

-strings simultaneously, blending beautiful chords into a moderately fast,
+simultaneously, blending beautiful chords into a moderately fast, triple-meter time.

 “What’s so funny?”
 Efren asked, guiding his dance partner backwards a